Rendiere/udacity-azure-devops-nd/projects/1-deploy-a-web-server/readme.md

 # Udacity Azure DevOps Nanodegree - Project 1: Deploy a Web Server in Azure

-# To-Do List:

-- NSGs in loop/list
-- Set max count to 5
--

 ## Introduction
-_Keep it short - one or two liners at most_.

 In this project, the aim is to deploy a web server on Azure through _Infrastructure as Code_ by using Terraform and Packer.

 ## Getting Started
-_What you need to do before you even get ready to build the code."_

 For this project to run, you will need an Azure account with a valid subscription.

 Once you have signed up for Azure, you can go ahead and clone this repo and continue with this setup guid.

 ## Dependencies
-_List the things that the building of the actual software is dependent on_.
-These are your required libraries or software._

 Before going through the instructions, make sure you have the completed the following:
 1. Installed the Azure CLI on your machine